shoemakersknife/shoemakersknife/README.md

 My other interests include music production and art.
 I love anything that involves creativity.

 ### 🌱 What I'm doing now
-- Pursuing MechE + Mathematics as an undergrad
+- Pursuing Math + MechE as an undergrad
 - Building personal side projects (please explore my repositories!)
 - Making more contributions to open source